Create a Lib Function

 return {"rows": resp.json["items"], "next": resp.json.get("next")}

-When you need to carry multiple values between pages:
+When you need to carry multiple values between pages, return a dict — it passes through directly:

 # ...